MaddyGuthridge/COMP3891/Memory Management/Page tables/page table.md

 ## How big does it need to be?

 If we have
-- 32-bit virtual addresses
+- `32`-bit virtual addresses
-- 4 KB frame size
+- `4` KB frame size
-- $n = 2$
+- number of pages: $n = \frac{2^{32}}{4096} = 1048576$ entries

+This is wayyyyyyy too many entries, as such we need to choose a data structure that lets us ignore empty values, but still look things up efficiently.

+## Page table data structures

+### Data structures that adapt to sparsity

+### Data structures which only represent resident pages

+### Using VM techniques for page tables
+Causes chicken-egg problems